On-chain Program Guide

 Important note: if you do not wish to support Token-2022, there is nothing to do.
 Your existing on-chain program will loudly fail if an instruction includes any Token-2022 mints / accounts.

-trying to create a CPI instruction into the Token program, providing the Token-2022
+Most likely, your program will fail with ProgramError::IncorrectProgramId while trying to create a CPI instruction into the Token program, providing the Token-2022 program id.

-Structure of this Guideโ
+Structure of this Guide

 To safely code the transition, we'll follow a test-driven development approach:

-- add a dependency to
+• add a dependency to spl-token-2022

-, see that all tests fail with Token-2022 - update on-chain program code to always use the instruction and deserializers from
+• update on-chain program code to always use the instruction and deserializers from spl_token_2022, make all tests pass

 Optionally, if an instruction uses more than one token mint, common to most DeFi, you must add an input token program account for each additional mint.
 Since it's possible to swap all types of tokens, we need to either invoke the correct token program.